dizlex/3CVSPmethodCode/README.md

 NOTE:
 1) All the .m files are heavily commented aiming to be self-explanatory and to be modified according to the user needs.
 2) MATLAB shows the error at every line, so you can correct as needed.
+3) Preparing the data file is essential, (Sadly, I cannot help you with that)
-3) SeismicUNIX is hard to learn for the novices.
+4) The best way to prepare SEISMIC SEG-Y data is with SeismicUNIX (Sadly again, SeismicUNIX is hard to learn for the novices).

-3.1) If there are doubts regarding the SEGY and SU formats please refer to the following book:
+4.1) If you are a neophyte on this SEG-Y | SU file jargon, then there are doubts regarding the SEGY and SU formats please refer to the following book:
 Seismic Data Processing with Seismic Un*x A 2D Seismic Data Processing Primer by David Forel, Thomas Benz, and Wayne D. Pennington.
 Published by the SEG this is a great resource for novices and beginners learning SeismicUNIX and understanding SEG-Y files